Jardiance: 7 things you should know

 - Any dehydration or volume depletion should be corrected before starting Jardiance.

 - Jardiance is not suitable for people with moderate kidney disease with an eGFR of less than 45 mL/min/1.73m2.
 If Jardiance is started and then a patient's eGFR drops to less than 45 mL/min/1.73m2 then Jardiance should be discontinued.
 No dosage adjustment is necessary if a patient's eGFR is greater than 45 mL/min/1.73m2.
-People more at risk of acute kidney injury with Jardiance include those who are dehydrated, taking certain medications, such as NSAIDs, ACE inhibitors, ARBs, or diuretics, or in those with a reduced calorie intake.
+People more at risk of acute kidney injury with Jardiance include those who are dehydrated, taking certain medications, such as NSAIDs, ACE inhibitors, ARBs, or diuretics, or those with a reduced calorie intake.

 - Jardiance may cause low blood pressure.
-Those with volume depletion, seniors, with kidney disease or who are also taking diuretics are more at risk.
+Those with volume depletion, seniors, with kidney disease, or who are also taking diuretics are more at risk.

-- Jardiance has been associated with an increased risk of diabetic ketoacidosis (caused by a severe lack of insulin), that may be life-threatening.
+- Jardiance has been associated with an increased risk of diabetic ketoacidosis (caused by a severe lack of insulin), which may be life-threatening.
 This may be associated with severe metabolic acidosis.
 If this occurs, prompt treatment for ketoacidosis should be initiated and Jardiance discontinued.
 Those with pancreatic insulin deficiency, on a calorie-restricted diet, or with an excessive alcohol intake are more at risk.

 - Treatment with Jardiance increases the risk of urinary tract infections, genital fungal infections, and a rare necrotizing infection called necrotizing fasciitis of the perineum (Fournier's gangrene), which causes pain, tenderness, redness, and swelling in the genital area.